matiasespina1991/random_order_on_refresh_test/README.md

-Testing a way to achieve the most lightweight script that will set a random order of certain objects with each refresh.
+Testing a way to achieve a lightweight javascript function that will set a random order of certain HTML elements on each refresh.